-- He was one of just three players to serve in the military in World War II and then be recalled to serve in the Korean War.
-(The other two were Ted Williams and Jerry Coleman; all three were fliers.)
+- He was one of just four players to serve in the military in World War II and then be recalled to serve in the Korean War.
+(The other two were Ted Williams, Jerry Coleman, and Lloyd Merriman; all were fliers.)

 - He had the last at-bat by a Brooklyn Dodger before the team moved to Los Angeles.

 - He was a coach, manager, scout, and front-office executive for 35 years.